 - Domain age of around 5-10 years

-- A dozen backlinks from Bulgarian websites, some of them with great anchor text.
+- A dozen backlinks from Bulgarian websites, some of them with good anchor text.

 - Clean backlink profile with no toxic links or traces of spam tactics.